he-yang/Excel-to-JSON/source/privacy.md

 **Effective Date:** 2025-7-6
 **Last Revised**: 2025-7-6

+This privacy policy is applicable to Excel to JSON web app, and Excel to JSON Excel add-in.
+For Excel to JSON api and Excel to JSON MCP service, refer to https://github.com/he-yang/excel-to-json-mcp for privacy policy.

 ## 1. Introduction

 Welcome to **WTSolutions** ("we," "us," or "our").
 This Privacy Policy explains how we handle your data when you use our **Excel-to-JSON** service ("Service").
 Your privacy is important to us, and we are committed to protecting your personal information and ensuring transparency in how we operate.